Meet The Battery Guru Who Will Help Keep Uber’s Sky Taxis Flying

 Celina Mikolajczak, Uber’s new head of energy storage systems, embodies the same attributes she desires in her products: cool and calm, but packing a lot of power.
 After over a decade studying what can go wrong with batteries–she literally wrote the book on the topic–she was hired in 2012 by Tesla to make sure none of those problems plagued its power packs.
-Mikolajczak oversaw the company’s entire battery development efforts, helping the automaker ensure that its flagship cars achieve 300 miles per charge.
+Mikolajczak helped lead the company’s battery development efforts, ensuring that its flagship cars achieve 300 miles per charge.

 Then Mikolajczak set her sights even higher.
 In January, she left Tesla to head up battery development for Uber Elevate, the ride-sharing company’s audacious program to launch an affordable electric sky taxi program by 2023.
 Partner companies like Bell Helicopter and Embraer will build the actual planes–according to parameters set by Uber (airplanes that take off vertically instead of helicopters, for instance).
 But Uber will develop the batteries that all the planes use, based on technology for long flights and fast recharges that Mikolajczak’s team is still in the process of inventing.